I'm furious! - Christmas cards

 It is suggested that you wear this magnet during perimenopause, menopause and postmenopause and that it is replaced every five years.

-Magnets have typically been used to alleviate pain (think arthiritis, fibromyalgia etc).
+Magnets have typically been used to alleviate pain in conditions like arthritis and fibromyalgia.
 They've been used as holistic therapy for thousands of years.
-In fact the ancient Greeks used them as an arthritis treatment.
+In fact, the ancient Greeks used them as an arthritis treatment.
 However, there is no evidence to suggest that the LadyCare menopause magnet is a successful form of pain relief.

-The menopause magnet is worn in your underwear.
+The menopause magnet is worn in your underwear and is clipped magnetically to stay in place.
 Simply detach the small magnetic button at the front of the device and place the larger part of the magnet on the inside of your underwear, positioning the smaller button on the outside of your underwear to hold the larger part in place.
 The makers recommend wearing the device about four inches below your belly button.

 Although, be warned - some gransnetters have found that with the LadyCare magnet they've found themselves in a few sticky situations...